icecream17/solver/README.md

 ## how to install / starting development

-Install the latest node which comes with npm.
+[Install node](https://nodejs.org/), it comes with npm.

-Try `npm -i npm@latest` to update - if not recognized find stackoverflow about adding node to path.
+Try `npm -i npm@latest` to update npm - if there's a "not recognized" error, search stackoverflow about adding node to path.

 `npm -i yarn`